zloisupport/HaoZipTranslation/README.md

 HaoZip translation language files

-# Compile
+# Tools

-You can install by compiling it from the source
+You need install by editing in from the files

     Restools(2018)